Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Discretization of the operator equations

-Although the evolution in the vicinity of $\alpha\approx\alpha_0\approx - \infty$ is relatively simple, the evolution governed by the general equations (\ref{discrh}), (\ref{discrp}), (\ref{last}), when the fields begin to oscillate is very complicated and needs the numerical investigation that is beyond the aims of the present article.
+Although the evolution in the vicinity of small $\eta$, where $\alpha\approx\alpha_0\approx - \infty$ is relatively simple, the evolution governed by the general equations (\ref{discrh}), (\ref{discrp}), (\ref{last}), when the fields begin to oscillate is very complicated and needs the numerical investigation that is beyond the scopes of this article.